The AI Money Trap, Part Two

 Although the stock market isn't the economy, the two things are inherently linked, and the popping of the AI bubble will have downstream ramifications, just like the dot-com bubble did with the wider economy.

-For cities where tech is a major sector of the economy, think Seattle and San Francisco there'll be knock-on effects to those companies and individuals that support the tech sector like restaurants, construction companies building apartments, Uber drivers and so on.
+For cities where tech is a major sector of the economy, think Seattle and San Francisco, there'll be knock-on effects to those companies and individuals that support the tech sector, like restaurants, construction companies building apartments, Uber drivers, and so on.

+We'll see a drying up of VC funding which is kind of already starting.
 Pension funds will take a hit which will affect how much people have to spend in retirement.

 It'll be grim.